exatel/libnetflow9/README.md

 if (nf9_get_field(packet, flowset, flownum, NF9_FIELD_IN_BYTES, &in_bytes, &len))
     continue;

-/* All Netflow field values are in network byte order */ in_bytes = ntohl(in_bytes);
+/* All NetFlow field values are in network byte order */ in_bytes = ntohl(in_bytes);
 ```